“Music possesses your mind and your heart like nothing else.”

 The music box

 Steve was born in Kingston, Ontario in 1966—or the year The Beach Boys’ Good Vibrations was stirring up the airwaves.
 He recalls falling in love with music at a very young age.
-“I think my earliest memory is being in the car with my folks and (being utterly entranced by) the magical impact that radio had,” says Steve.
+“I think my earliest memory is being in the car with my folks and (being utterly entranced by) the magical impact that radio had,” he says.
 “I can’t emphasize enough how much hearing all this music on the radio seemed so completely magical.
 It just came through the air and onto this device that sat next to your bed (or in the car), so it added a mystical quality to it.”

-As soon as he was old enough to get a part-time job, he set to work pestering the owner of Kingston’s CKLC radio until he was finally rewarded with a few unpaid gigs around their mobile DJ unit.
+As soon as Steve was old enough to get a part-time job, he set to work pestering the owner of Kingston’s CKLC radio until he was finally rewarded with a few unpaid gigs around their mobile DJ unit.
 After that, he says, “I kind of worked my way up the system.”
 By the time he was 15 years old, he’d wrangled a spot hosting the station’s all-night radio show, staying up into the wee hours to play Top 40s songs, loving every minute of it.

 A musical education